-This course is designed to further the working Neurologic Music Therapist’s understanding of the scientific foundation of Neurologic Music Therapy.
+This course is designed to advance the music therapist’s understanding of the scientific foundation of the neuroscience of music therapy.
 Students will learn about sensorimotor, cognitive, and communication research that supports the use of music in therapy.
-Students will learn how to use the Rational-Scientific Mediating Model to support the use of music in therapy and to guide future clinical research.

 This course can be applied towards: